CMU-Graphics/Scotty3D/assignments/A4/T4-particles.md

 **Implement:**
 - `bool Particle::update`, which updates a single particle's position over time.

 A particle system in Scotty3D is a collection of non-self-interacting, physics-simulated, spherical particles that interact with the rest of the scene.
-Take a look at the [user guide](https://cmu-graphics.github.io/Scotty3D-docs/guide/simulate_mode/) for an overview of how to create and manage them.
+Take a look at the [slightly outdated] [user guide](https://cmu-graphics.github.io/Scotty3D-docs/guide/simulate_mode/) for an overview of how to create and manage them.

 Note that this task is dependent on (at the very least) having a working triangle intersection algorithm (from A3.0).
 If you would like us to grade with the reference intersection code instead of your intersection code, **make sure to specify this in your writeup**.